Collective field theory of gauged multi-matrix models: Integrating out off-diagonal strings: Acknowledgments

 \section{Acknowledgments}

 SB is supported in part by the Higgs Fellowship and by the STFC Consolidated Grant ``Particle Physics at the Higgs Centre''.
 The research at McGill is supported in part by funds from NSERC and from the Canada Research Chair program.
 JP is supported in part by the Walter C. Sumner Memorial Fellowship.
+SB thanks Sumit Das for comments on an earlier version of this draft.
+JP wishes to thank Jo$\tilde{\text{a}}$o Penedones, Antoine Vuignier, and Xiang Zhao for useful discussions.